sashamerkulev/MapperJ/README.md

     }
 }
 ```

+# FileSource builders
+It is set of simple classes which can help to generate Java/Kotlin code.

 ### ToDo list

 * [x] Java and Kotlin code generation
 * [x] Ignore for Args
 * [x] Default values for Args (primitive types and String only)
+* [ ] Use ElementFieldParser and FileSource in Mappers classes
 * [ ] Default values for Mapper

 License